St Mark's Basilica: Later modifications

 In addition to the sixteen windows in each of the five domes, the church was originally lit by three or seven windows in the apse and probably eight in each of the lunettes.
 But many of these windows were later walled up to create more surface space for the mosaic decoration, with the result that the interior received insufficient sunlight, particularly the areas under the galleries which remained in relative darkness.
 The galleries were consequently reduced to narrow walkways with the exception of the ends of the northern, southern, and western crossarms where they remain.
 These walkways maintain the original relief panels of the galleries on the side facing the central section of the church.
 On the opposite side, new balustrades were erected.

 The narthex of the Contarini church was originally limited to the western side.
 As with other Byzantine churches, it extended laterally beyond the façade on both sides and terminated in niches, of which the northern remains.
 The southern terminus was separated by a wall in the early twelfth century, thus creating an entry hall that opened on the southern façade toward the Doge's Palace and the waterfront.
 In the early thirteenth century, the narthex was extended along the northern and southern sides to completely surround the western crossarm.

 Also, in the first half of the thirteenth century, the original low-lying brick domes, typical of Byzantine churches, were surmounted with higher, outer shells supporting bulbous lanterns with crosses.
 These wooden frames covered in lead provided more protection from weathering to the actual domes below and gave greater visual prominence to the church.
 Various Near-Eastern models have been suggested as sources of inspiration and construction techniques for the heightened domes, including the Al-Aqsa and Qubbat aṣ-Ṣakhra mosques in Jerusalem and the conical frame erected over the dome of the Church of the Holy Sepulchre in the early thirteenth century.

+On 24 June 1968, a portion of Saint Mark’s relics were returned to the Coptic Church of Alexandria as a significant gesture of goodwill, and were reunited with the head.

 Architecture

 Exterior

 The three exposed façades result from a long and complex evolution.
-Particularly in the thirteenth century, the exterior appearance of the church was radically altered: the patterned marble encrustation was added, and a multitude of columns and sculptural elements was applied to enrich the state church.
+Particularly in the thirteenth century, the exterior appearance of the church was radically altered: the patterned marble encrustation was added, and a multitude of columns with cipollino marble shafts, and sculptural elements was applied to enrich the state church.
 It is probable that structural elements were also added to the façades or modified.